MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

    the [CurseForge](https://www.curseforge.com/minecraft/mc-mods/adaptive-performance-tweaks)
    or [Modrinth](https://modrinth.com/mod/adaptive-performance-tweaks) launcher.
    Manual install: download the jar for your loader from one of those pages and place it in `mods/`.
-3. Start the game or server once.
+3. Start the game, world, or server once.
 4. Review the generated files in `config/adaptive_performance_tweaks/`.
 5. Leave defaults on for a first test run before tuning anything.